Do you have questions, remarks or suggestions for us? Please contact us via phone or email.

-Each year Film Fest Ghent produces a new film music album with newly recorded music performed by Brussels Philharmonic and conducted by Dirk Brossé.
+Each year Film Fest Gent produces a new film music album with newly recorded music performed by Brussels Philharmonic and conducted by Dirk Brossé.
 You can buy all our film music albums (that are still in print) in our webshop.
-The new album is also available at the info stand at Film Fest Ghent.
+The new album is also available at the info stand at Film Fest Gent.

 Can I vote for any of the awards?

 Everyone can vote for the Public Choice Award.